McFizh/smad/README.md

 ## Running project with docker

-Copy config.example.json to config.json (or just mount your own config file, when running container).
+By default the provided dockerfile will copy config.example.json file to container as config.json file.
+So remember to mount your own config.json file instead of the example file.

 Built docker image: